ForrestFire0/LEDCodeGenerator/README.md

     4. Add the name field.
 This is the name of the mode which appears on the HTML page.
     5. Add the 'um' (**U**ser editable **M**embers) field.
 This is an array of strings which are variable delarations of variables you want the user to be able to edit.
 Currently only byte, CRGB objects, and bool/boolean values are allowed.
 Bytes will show up as a slider, CRGB objects as a color picker, and booleans as a checkbox.
+Note: You should input the name of the um variable as a normal title (ex: "CRGB Secondary Color").
+This will be turned into a vairble name following camel case rules. (ex: "CRGB secondaryColor")
     6. Add the 'im' (**I**nternal **M**embers) field.
 This is an array of strings which are again, variable declarations of variables that you want to have in the code for that mode, but you don't need the user to be able to edit. " Dot" (line 23) is a good example of this.
 It has the colors and the speeds available to the user, but it has the